lbormann/darts-wled/BACKLOG.md

 - add Gamemodes | just forwarded them to X01 should be enough for first step
 - Board Status from opponend
     - ready Parameter
+- Possibility to deactivate takeout effect when game/match finished.
+(Game/machwon effect should stay active )